SciCatProject/docs-template/README.md

 ### Use a docs directory

 Make a `docs` directory in the root directory of your repository and add markdown files to it.
-To use add your new files to the docs you will need to copy the file [./.github/actions/mkdocs-pages/mkdocs.yml](./.github/actions/mkdocs-pages/mkdocs.yml) to your repository in a `.github/actions/mkdocs` directory.
+To change the order of your Contents sidebar you will need to copy [./.github/actions/mkdocs-pages/mkdocs.yml](./.github/actions/mkdocs-pages/mkdocs.yml) to your repository in a `.github/actions/mkdocs` directory.
 From here add to the `nav` panel to add your new docs.

 **Example**